-Why evolutionarily ancient brain areas are importantNovember 30th, 2011 in Neuroscience /
+Why evolutionarily ancient brain areas are importantNovember 30, 2011 in Medicine & Health / Neuroscience

 Structures in the midbrain that developed early in evolution can be responsible for functions in newborns which in adults are taken over by the cerebral cortex.
 New evidence for this theory has been found in the visual system of monkeys by a team of researchers from the RUB.
 The scientists studied a reflex that stabilizes the image of a moving scene on the retina to prevent blur, the so-termed optokinetic nystagmus.
 They found that nuclei in the midbrain initially control this reflex and that signals from the cerebral cortex (neocortex) are only added later on.
 PD Dr. Claudia Distler-Hoffmann from the Department of General Zoology and Neurobiology and Prof. Dr. Klaus-Peter Hoffmann from the Department of Animal Physiology report in the Journal of Neuroscience.